portrait

 Wenxuan Xu 许文轩

 I am Wenxuan Xu, a Master's student in Computer Science at Dartmouth College.
-My current research focuses on MLsys and AI infrastructure, specifically LLM inference acceleration, where I contribute to the sglang project.
+My current focus is AI infrastructure, especially LLM inference acceleration, serving systems, CUDA kernels, and quantization.

 Education